graysurf/zsh-kit/scripts/README.md

 This document defines conventions for functions defined under `scripts/`.

+Note: `scripts/interactive/**` contains interactive entrypoints (key bindings, plugin hooks, completion init).
+These files are allowed to do work at source-time and may depend on an interactive TTY; see "Interactive scripts" below.

 Scope:

 - Zsh modules and helpers in `scripts/**/*.zsh`
+  - Interactive entrypoints under `scripts/interactive/**` are a deliberate exception to some "module" rules; see "Interactive scripts" below.
 - Zsh completion scripts in `scripts/_completion/_*` (see also `scripts/_completion/README.md`)
 - If `.sh` files are added later, treat them as POSIX `sh` or `bash` explicitly (do not assume zsh).